 To learn how to read betting odds, you simply need to look at the numbers shown next to each possible outcome and understand what result each one represents.

-Here’s a clear example of how it works on Bet9ja for 1×2 betting market.
+Here’s a clear example of how it works on Bet9ja for the 1×2 betting market.
 Each match is usually displayed in three columns: 1 (Home win), X (Draw), and 2 (Away win).

 The first match, West Ham vs Wolves, displays: